aws-greengrass/aws-greengrass-component-examples/machine-learning/lambda-v2/README.md

 These sample components provide the following configuration parameters that can be customized at the time of deployment.

 **Runtime components**
-`com.lambda.DLR` component installs DLR runtime and other python libraries like awsiotsdk, opencv-python and numpy as the component user directly on the device.
+`aws.greengrass.samples.lambda.DLR` component installs DLR runtime and other python libraries like awsiotsdk, opencv-python and numpy as the component user directly on the device.

 **Inference components**

-The following configuration is applicable for both the `com.lambda.DLRImageClassification` and `com.lambda.DLRObjectDetection` inference components.

-The com.lambda.DLRImageClassification and com.lambda.DLRObjectDetection inference components require the following configuration parameters.
+The `aws.greengrass.samples.lambda.DLRImageClassification` and `aws.greengrass.samples.lambda.DLRObjectDetection` inference components require the following configuration parameters.
 You specify these configuration values when you deploy the components.
 Because these component are Lambda function components, you can't set default configuration values in the component recipe.
 For more information, see [Update component configurations](https://docs.aws.amazon.com/greengrass/v2/developerguide/update-component-configurations.html).

 - **accessControl** (Optional) : The authorization policy that allows the component to publish MQTT messages to AWS IoT Core on the default notifications topic.